2018 auditions are now open for both WYO and WYS. Apply now, using the online Audition Application Form.

 Wellington Youth Orchestra caters for players under 25 years of age in the greater Wellington region who have reached Grade VIII.
 Many WYO players are concurrently students of music performance at New Zealand School of Music, while others are studying at secondary school, and some are university graduates.

 Entry is by annual audition.
-Joint auditions for both WYO and Wellington Youth Sinfonietta, will be held on Saturday 3 and Saturday 10 December 2016.
-There will be an extra audition on Saturday 11 March 2017 for out-of-town university students and late applicants.
+Joint auditions for both WYO and Wellington Youth Sinfonietta, will be held on Saturday 27 and Sunday 28 January.
+There will be an extra audition on Sunday afternoon 11th March 2018 for out-of-town university students and late applicants.

 You can apply by completing our online Audition Application Form.